athomasq/athomasq.github.io/essays/an-idiot-with-a-chequebook.md

 [5] An angel's job is to see companies, select investments, win allocations and help founders.
 I'd rate myself average, good, good and above-average on those 4 competences, respectively.
 I think this works.
 (Though see a counterpoint to the "win" rating in section 13).

-[6] Yes, the world needs another hot take on tech valuations.

 [7] The classic example here is US e-commerce: despite all the success of Amazon, Shopify et al, it's still [less than 20%](https://fred.stlouisfed.org/series/ECOMPCTSA) of retail sales.
 That's only going to go up.
 And there's a whole world out there beyond the USA.